How can I be a member?

 Our projects on the ground include workshops, competitions, and more.
-Please see Activities and Programs.
+Please see How we work.
 We’re always interested in possible collaborations, volunteers, and so on.
 But we do have limited funds and resources.
 If you have projects related to what we do, or where we might be able to contribute, please let us know.

 How can I benefit from your activities?

 We will post/announce events and activities such as upcoming workshops, conferences, mentorship programs, and Internships on our website, and let you know when and how to apply.

 I am a new writer living in Rwanda, Nigeria, Zambia, Mozambique, Cape Verde, and so on.
 But I lack a platform for my writing.
 I’m looking for a home.
 How can I be helped?